ibnuda/fpmortals/manuscript/complete.md

   def foo: F[Foo] = traced(getBar) >>= barToFoo
 ~~~~~~~~

-automatically passing through anything that is not explicitly traced.
-A compiler
-plugin or macro could do the opposite, opting everything in by default.

 akan lolos secara otomatis untuk semua yang tidak ditentukan sebelumnya.
 Sebuah tambahan kompilasi atau sebuah makro dapat melakukan hal yang sebaliknya,
 memaksa untuk memilih semuanya.

-If we access `.ask` we can see the breadcrumb trail of exactly how we were
-called, without the distraction of bytecode implementation details.
-A
-referentially transparent stacktrace!

 Bila kita mengakses `.ask`, kita dapat melihat jejak langkah bagaimana kita
 dipanggil, tanpa harus dikaburkan oleh detail implementasi bytecode.
 Hal ini merupakan contoh dari *stack trace* yang dirujuk secara transparan.

-A defensive programmer may wish to truncate the `IList[Meta]` at a certain
-length to avoid the equivalent of a stack overflow.
-Indeed, a more appropriate
-data structure is `Dequeue`.

 Pengembang yang memilih untuk bermain aman mungkin berharap untuk memecah `IList[Meta]`
 pada ukuran tertentu untuk menghindari sesuatu yang mirip dengan *stack overflow*.
 Dan memang pada kenyataannya, struktu data yang cocok adalah `Dequeue`.

-`.local` can also be used to keep track of contextual information that is
-directly relevant to the task at hand, like the number of spaces that must
-indent a line when pretty printing a human readable file format, bumping it by
-two spaces when we enter a nested structure.

 `.local` juga dapat digunakan untuk mencatat informasi kontekstual yang relevan
 secara langsung pada tugas saat itu, seperti jumlah spasi yang harus digunakan